Part 2: Skype® for Business 2015 (Lync® 2013) Servers, Roles and their Functions

 The A/V Edge Server role is to provide a secure means of sending audio and video media streams between all the internal, external and federated Skype users.
 To enable devices to communicate from virtually any network connection to the Internet, the A/V Edge Server uses various methods including Interactive Connectivity Establishment (ICE), Simple Traversal Utilities for NAT (STUN) and Traversal Using Relay NAT (TURN).

-In a vastly majority of usage, devices would connect internally on a simple point-to-point basis and exchange media streams.
+In a vast majority of usage, devices would connect internally on a simple point-to-point basis and exchange media streams.
 However, when a device uses NAT (typically an external device behind a Firewall/Router), the A/V Edge Server acts as a relay between the internal and external devices.
 The A/V Edge Authentication Service is an additional service on the A/V Edge Server that supports media streams between internal and external users by authenticating media requests from internal users to external users.
 It does this by providing a temporary media token to the user to authenticate with the service before media streams are allowed to pass.

 The A/V Edge Server uses a combination of both https on IP port 443 and UDP on IP port 3478 to initiate and allow the media streams.